 The EBRD continues its shift towards more "green" financing with its latest Green Economy Transition (GET) plan, which sets out a target of increasing green financing to over 50% of its annual business volumes by 2025.
-It follows the EBRD's previous GET1.0 programme, which targeted 40% of green investments relative to total annual investment by 2020.
 As of end-2022, the Bank achieved its "green" financing target and also achieved its commitment to align all of its new financings with the Paris Agreement - one of the factors underpinning our neutral to low environment issuer profile score (E-2).
-As of Q3 2022, the bank had financed €17.7 billion in green investments under the GET initiative.
+As of end-2022, the bank had financed €18.3 billion in green investments under the GET initiative.